softwareinthewild/OpenHPC/tutorials/apps/llama2_for_chat_and_code/README.md

 ## NVidia Drivers
 Many of the Python modules contain checks against the exact version of the nvidia-driver installed.
 For this reason the nvidia-driver and CUDA 12.3 driver are both installed in the chroot filesystem rather than at runtime.
 This will leave a valid bootable linux kernel image inside the chroot's /boot directory as well as an initird image that contains the NVidia and CUDA drivers.
 The kernel image can be move into a warewulf dedicated kernel are using **wwctl kernel import** command.

-Also note that the **/usr/local/cuda-12.3** installation tree and the **/opt/nvidia/nsight** will be moved to the warewulf master nost's /opt directory so they are not incorpoarted into the bootable root filesystem.
+Also note that the **/usr/local/cuda-12.3** installation tree and the **/opt/nvidia/nsight** will be moved to the warewulf master host's /opt directory so they are not incorpoarted into the bootable root filesystem.

 ## Installation
 Run the **recipe_llama2.sh** script as **root** on the warewulf master dispatch server and all installation and configuration steps will be completed automatically.